 You cannot kill anything while at the course.
 So, the food would be served without meat, but milk and egg were included - clearly there’d been little update in the practice of this precept for a good while.
 As a vegan, the closest I came to breaking this law would be mosquitos and flies.
 There were a hell of a lot of both, but this you get over fairly quickly, as surprised as I was.

 You can’t take what isn’t freely given.
 This precept was tested with me when on the first morning I saw one fore-thinking vegan had brought a milk-alternative to have in their coffee.
 I was sure they wouldn’t mind sharing, and was about to pour some into my coffee when I realised this was a) hella rude and b) breaking the second precept.
-I made do with black coffee.
-Still living to tell the tale.
+I made do without.

 You can’t practice sexual misconduct.
 What, exactly, this comprised of was a mystery.
 I took it to mean any sexual thoughts or actions that took place over the course, but the practical and psychological repercussions of this precept’s vague application are stunning.
 Did Vipassanā consider sex to be one of the things Goenka would later call ‘defilements’?

 We had to refrain from telling lies.
 This was cool in theory, but as I would later find out, real honesty was discouraged.

 We couldn’t drink, smoke, or take drugs.
 This was easy for me, but unlikely so for all.
 There was a screening process whereby you had the chance to disclose any addiction, presumably the course organisers judging from that whether it was safe for you to join and get benefit from the meditation.
 But this was a confused point, as Goenka later directly claimed in discourse on day six that Vipassanā could ‘cure’ many mental illnesses and all addicitons.
 Um??????
 Pardon moi??????
 But I get ahead of myself.
 This precept also seemed to include pain killers and other sedatives.